Skip to content

 allowTool call proceeds.

-blockReturns an enforcement JSON-RPC error.
+blockReturns a policy JSON-RPC error.
 The request is not dispatched.

-See Session Telemetry for the full mcp_calls schema.
+See Session Telemetry for the full tool_calls, tool_responses, and security-rule ledger joins.

 FieldTypePurpose